bartek98205/ExpressoMachine/README.md

 # ExpressoMachine

+To run this project you need JUCE framework.
+In ProJucer create new project and add DSP module.
+Then add all files to you project.

+Some basic audio sample:

 This tool evaluates the input signal, applying tailored harmonics and filtering to enhance the audio.
 The extent of sound enrichment is dynamically influenced by the user's performance.
 Real-time audio signal adjustments provide musicians with a fresh avenue for self-expression during their performances.